How does this medication work? What will it do for me?

 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.
-Safely discard any medication remaining in the dropper bottle when the course of medication is complete.
-Do not use any medication remaining 28 days after opening the bottle.
+Safely discard any medication remaining in the dropper bottle when your treatment is complete.
+If there is any medication remaining 28 days after opening the bottle, discard it.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.